How to Avoid Phishing: What Your Employees Need to Know

 Spam Email Alert

-3. Is there a link or attachment?
+3. Is there a suspicious link or attachment?

 4. Does the email create a sense of urgency?

-5. Are the pictures and branding good quality?
+5. Are the pictures and branding professional?

 Cybercriminal stealing passwords